CityOfBoston/budget.boston.gov/_source/fy19_recommended/md/operating-budget.md

     - blurb: >
         Personnel Services include salaries, overtime, unemployment compensation and workers’ compensation, and collective bargaining reserves for estimated wage increases for union employees whose agreements are not settled.
-Most of the City’s collective bargaining agreements expired in FY17.
+The majority of departments had employees who reached agreement on collective bargaining contracts, so department growth reflects those wage and cost of living increases, while outstanding contracts are reserved centrally.
         <br /><br />
         Negotiations for successor agreements are ongoing.
-Avoiding arbitration, the City and the Boston Police Patrolmen’s Association agreed to a new contract through June 30, 2020.
-The agreement includes annual general wage increases of 2%, other benefit enhancements, and full restoration of Quinn Bill benefits reduced by the State in 2009.
         <br /><br />
         The
     - link: